 - The full name of each applicant, and the passport or citizenship service they require.

 - The date, time, and point of departure of the overseas travel.

-If you need to apply for a passport and you have imminent confirmed travel (within the next three weeks), please email Edinburgh-Info@state.gov explaining your circumstances for advice.
+If you are in Scotland and need to apply for a passport and you have imminent confirmed travel (within the next three weeks), please email Edinburgh-Info@state.gov explaining your circumstances for advice.

-If you need to apply for a passport and you have imminent confirmed travel (within the next three weeks), please email email@example.com explaining your circumstances for advice.
+If you are in Northern Ireland and need to apply for a passport and you have imminent confirmed travel (within the next three weeks), please email firstname.lastname@example.org explaining your circumstances for advice.

 Step 6) Pay fees during the appointment